PaNOSC-ViNYL/ase/doc/index.rst

 Atomic Simulation Environment
 =============================

-The Atomistic Simulation Environment (ASE) is a set of tools and Python_ modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
+The Atomic Simulation Environment (ASE) is a set of tools and Python_ modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
 The code is freely available under the `GNU LGPL license`_.